Cristi-Fogel/playwright_project1/README.md

 - backend/frontend folders will be used for corresponding test types
 - playwright-report/test-results offer report and results(duh)

 # TODO:
 1. update config file with multiple variants
-2. cucumber it
-3. add extra functionality for utils folder
+2. add extra functionality for utils folder